hultqvist/opentk/README.markdown

 The Open Toolkit is a low-level .NET library written in C# that wraps OpenGL and OpenAL.

-The official project website is at http://www.opentk.com
+This is a fork of the official project at http://www.opentk.com

-# Branches
+# The Column branch

-The *trunk* branch is a clone of the original svn repo.
-If any future commits are made there this is where they would be cloned.

-Any other branch is up to the respective repo owner to maintain.
+This brach contain major differces to the original OpenTK project.

+ * Matrices are stored column-major
+ * Generated Matrix transforms assume column vectors
+ * Generated perspective projection look down the -z axis
+ * Deprecated OpenGL (since 3.1) functions are removed
+ * GameWindow removed, instead we use separate GLControl(Windows) and GLWidget(GTK) for graphics only
+ * Obsolete OpenTK Methods removed
+ * Major overhaul of Matrix and Vector methods